maxbreunig/louisvilleweather/README.md

-"# louisvilleweather"
+"Louisville Weather"

-REQUIREMENTS (pip install "_____") INSTALL in CMD and VS Studio: pip install pandas pip install matplotlib pip install requests
+REQUIREMENTS (pip install "_____") INSTALL in CMD Prompt and VS Studio:
+* pip install pandas
+* pip install matplotlib
+* pip install requests

-Also must have the latest version of Python downloaded as of 3.10.4 at python.org/downloads
+Also must have the latest version of Python downloaded as of 3.10.4 at https://www.python.org/downloads/

 Must have latest version of Microsoft Virtual Studio Code downloaded.
 Can find at https://visualstudio.microsoft.com/downloads/